pathadeTush/Arbitary-Precision-Calculator/readme.md

-## This repository contains My First Project on data structure implemented in C Language.
+## This repository includes My First Project on data structure implemented in C Language.

 ## Project Title: Implementation of Linux Command - bc